Help Keep The Pantry Stocked

-Our first time visitors to the Life Enrichment Program are always sent home with a small supply of emergency food.
+Our first time visitors to our center are always sent home with a small supply of emergency food.
 We keep good records of all our families and determine in partnership with the first time guest if they would benefit from a long term relationship with the UP Center staff and volunteers.
-Churches, other non-profits, government agencies, companies and even individuals refer adults to our Life Enrichment Program.
+Churches, other non-profits, government agencies, companies and even individuals refer adults to our programs.
 Many times the primary referral rationale is food insecurity or hunger.
-However, hunger in the United States is a product of poverty and our long-term goal is to address this primary issue and help individuals and families to lift themselves out of poverty.
+However, hunger in the United States is a product of poverty.
+Our long-term goal is to address this primary issue and help individuals and families to lift themselves out of poverty.

-As a rule, we keep a certain inventory of 18 different categories of food (list below) and encourage families and organizations hosting a food drive to stress these essential items amongst their donors.
+As a rule, we keep a certain inventory of 1p different categories of products (list below) and encourage families and organizations hosting a food drive to stress these essential items amongst their donors.
 While there is nothing wrong with a good can of beets, a jar of peanut butter can go a long way to providing nutritionally dense food for someone in need.

 Baby Food | Basic Feminine Hygiene Products | Bottled Water | Canned Fruit (pop top lid) | Cereal Bars | Canned Beans | Canned Potatoes| Canned Soup | Diapers | Ensure | Jams or Jellies | Oatmeal | Pasta | Peanut Butter | Rice | Small Boxed Cereal | Saltine Crackers | Tuna | Vienna Sausage